pattern-agentic/limousine/spec.md

 or actual python dicts, as seems most appropriate.

+## UI layout - startup

+On startup, the app should read the global configuration.
+If it's missing or empty, it should create it and ask to select a project folder with a `.limousine-proj` file.
+If present and there is one project, it should load that one.
+If present and there are multiple projects, it should ask the user which one to load.
+Once a project is selected it should move to the main layout.

-## UI layout
+## UI layout - main layout

 The app should have a tab-based layout with the following tabs:

-  - Dashboard: this tab displays a list of the various services and docker-services. each row should have a dropdown menu at the end with options to:
+  - Dashboard: this tab displays a list of the various module-services and docker-services (services of the same modules should be grouped in some way). each module should have a dropdown menu at the end with options to:
-      - clone the project if not present on disk (regular services only)
+      - clone the project if not present on disk
+      - "update env file", see dedicated section

+    each service should have buttons at the end to:
       - start/stop the service (regular services and docker servicse both)
-      - "update env file", which updates the active env file from the source env file (but not the secrets), by adding keys that are present in source but not in active and then showing an alert summary.
-Also warns for entries present in active but not in source, for both env and secrets env.

-  - [Service tab]: each module / docker service gets its own service tab.
+  - [Service tab]: each service / docker service gets its own service tab.
 It should have a bar at the top that allows starting/stopping the service, and a dropdown to execute other commands (shows stdout/progress in a new window).
-Most of the window sohuld be a streaming log of the app log (stdout+stderr from the run command).
+Most of the window should be a streaming log of the app log (stdout+stderr from the run command).

 There should be a settings button (or dropdown menu) with an about